iPhone Improvements — An Open Letter to Steve

 The bulk of the changes Apple should make are to the software, the hardware is almost perfect.

-2. Comment author (post author) Website icon Daniel Gattermann says:
+2. (post author) Daniel Gattermann says:

-3. Comment author Luca Forgione says:
+3. Luca Forgione says:

 Please, let Apple know about this basics IPHONE Improvements: